-Canada votes in pandemic election that could cost Trudeau
+Canadians vote in pandemic election that could cost Trudeau

 Trudeau entered the election leading a stable minority government that wasn’t under threat of being toppled.

-The opposition has been relentless in accusing Trudeau of calling the early vote — two years before the deadline — for his own personal ambition.
-Trudeau channeled the star power of his father, the Liberal icon and late Prime Minister Pierre Trudeau, when he first won in 2015, but a combination of high expectations, scandal and calling the election last month during the pandemic have hurt his brand.
+He channeled the star power of his father, the Liberal icon and late Prime Minister Pierre Trudeau, when he first won in 2015, but a combination of high expectations, scandal and calling the election last month during the pandemic have hurt his brand.

+With polling stations across the country open, Conservative leader Erin O’Toole voted with his wife in his local district in Ontario.

 Trudeau is betting that Canadians will reward him for navigating the coronavirus crisis better than most countries did.
 Canada is now one of the most vaccinated nations in the world and Trudeau’s government spent hundreds of billions of dollars to prop up the economy amid lockdowns.